-AQR Capital Management’s Global Macro Fund follows a global macro investment strategy across asset classes like equities, bonds, currencies, and commodities that’s deeply rooted in academic research.
-The fund buys assets whose macroeconomic fundamentals are improving on a relative or absolute basis.
+AQR Capital Management’s Global Macro Fund follows a global macro investment strategy across asset classes like equities, bonds, currencies, and commodities deeply rooted in academic research.
+The fund buys assets whose macroeconomic fundamentals are improving relative or absolute.
 At the same time, it sells assets with worsening macroeconomic fundamentals.

 This fund has exposure to more than 100 markets in over 30 countries.
 AQR’s global macro fund evaluates macroeconomic trends across various dimensions.

 AQR’s Global Macro Fund aims to create uncorrelated investment returns to traditional asset classes.